 Don’t brine the turkey.
 Seriously, you have enough going on.
 Let the bird sit out at room temperature for an hour or two in the morning while you are baking a pie or watching the parade.
 Stuff with a couple carrots, lemon, onion, sprig of rosemary or some crumbled sage, rub with some butter, salt and pepper inside and out, and cook it.

 - 325° F oven, 15 minutes per pound (more like 20 min/lb if you stuff with bread stuffing).
-You’re going for internal temp of the thigh in the range of 165 – 175, breast 160° because it is leaner.
-(Temp will continue to rise about 5 – 10 degrees out of the oven while it’s resting, but nobody likes an underdone turkey, so shoot for temps given.)
+You’re going for internal temp of the thigh in the range of 165–175, breast 160° because it is leaner.

 - Set turkey on a rack in a roasting pan (no rack? use some canning jar rings to raise the bird off the bottom of the pan), then ladle in 2 cups of broth.
 Keep an eye on things every hour or so and add more broth to the roasting pan as it evaporates.
 This is your gravy making goodness, so you want it to be there, but not get burnt.
 I keep a pot on low simmer most of the day—some for turkey roasting, some for stuffing moistening, and at the end, for gravy making.

-- No need to baste, in fact, basting too often causes the oven temp to drop adding to your cooking time and the chances of a dry bird.
-So, minimize it.
-When I’m checking on the broth level every hour or so, I might baste, mostly because it smells so good and I need to justify keeping the turkey baster.
+- No need to baste, in fact, basting too often causes the oven temp to drop adding to your cooking time and the chances of a dry bird, so, minimize it.
+When I’m checking on the broth level every hour or so, I might baste, mostly because it smells so good.

 - After roasting, let the turkey rest at room temperature and make Ree Drummond’s gravy with the pan drippings.